Buying Guide for Mobility Transfer Aids

 • Plan the relocation: Before starting the transfer, ensure you and the patient are on the same page.

-• Achieve maximum comfort for the patient by, before beginning the transfer, making sure the patient is in a relaxed state.
-Place them at the foot of the bed or the edge of the chair as a possible option.
+• To achieve maximum comfort for the patient, make sure the patient is in a relaxed state before beginning the transfer.
+As a possible option, place them at the foot of the bed or the edge of the chair.

-Moving a patient who cannot do it on their own requires strict adherence to all relevant safety measures to prevent injury to the patient or others.
+Moving a patient who cannot move independently requires strict adherence to all relevant safety measures to prevent injury to the patient or others.
 You should learn proper transfer methods before attempting to relocate a patient who cannot move independently.

 What Are The Four Types Of Wheelchair Transfers?